deadpixelsclub/ghost-factory/README.md

   "trait_type_order": ["background", "eyes", "mouth"], "n": 9,
   "conflicts": {
-      "trait_name1": ["trait_name_2", "trait_name_3"],
-      "trait_name2": ["trait_name_4", trait_name_5],
+      "solid_blue": ["expression_eyes", "expression_smirk"],
+      "expression_smirk": ["eyewear_glasses_aviator"],
     },
   "skip_similar": "background",
   "trait_base_path": "./traits/",
   "base_image_uri": "ipfs://NewUriToReplace/",
-  "image_size": (1410, 1410), #(height, width)
+  "image_size": (1410, 1410)
   "name_prefix": "#",
-  "description": "Description of project.", "additional_metadata": [{"creator": ""},
+  "description": "Description of project.", "additional_metadata": [{"creator": "Your Name"},
-                          {"category": ""},
-                          {"supply": 100},
+                          {"supply": 100}]
-                          {"properties": {
-                              "catalog": [],
-                              "extras": [],
 }
-                            }
-                          ]
-}
 ```

-- `trait_type_order` = List where the first element is the lowest layer of the stacked images.
+- `trait_type_order` = The names in this list should be the same as the names of the folders in the `traits` folder.
+The first trait type in the list will be treated as the lowest layer of the stacked images (typically, this would be the background).
+The last trait type will be treated as the highest layer.
 - `n` = Number of images to be generated.
 - `conflicts` = Key-value pair where the key is a single trait name and the value is a list of one or more trait names that conflict with it.
+In the above config example, images with a solid blue background will never contain the traits named `expression_eyes` or `expression_smirk`.
+You may wish to configure `conflicts` for cases where two or more traits are not compatible, don't look good together, or for some other creative reason.
 - `skip_similar` = If this key is in the config file, then the program will ignore the given trait type when determining if a given image has already been generated.
-For example, if image A and image B have different background colors but are otherwise identical, they will be considered identical if the value in this field is `background`.
+In the above config example, if image A and image B are identical in every way except for the `background` trait, then for the purposes of generating unique images they will be considered identical and one of them will NOT be generated.
 - `trait_base_path` = Parent directory that contains the trait_type folders (e.g., background, eyes, mouth, etc).
 - `base_image_uri` = Base URI of image location.
-- `image_size` = Pixel dimensions of trait files.
+- `image_size` = Pixel dimensions of the image (height, width).
 - `name_prefix` = This gets prepended to the number of each generated image.
+In the above config example, the images will be named `#1, #2, etc`, but if we set the `name_prefix` to "Ghost #", then the images will be named `Ghost #1, Ghost #2, etc`.
 - `description` = Description of project.
-- `additional_metadata` = A list of dictionary items that you may wish to include in the parent level of the metadata for each image.
+- `additional_metadata` = Anything that you may wish to include in the parent level of the metadata for each image.